-Holyrood Partnership has successfully retained the contract to provide press and media services to the Care Commission, the government organisation which is responsible of regulating and improving the quality of care in Scotland.
+Holyrood PR has successfully retained the contract to provide press and media services to the Care Commission, the government organisation which is responsible of regulating and improving the quality of care in Scotland.

 After winning a place on the short list Holyrood PR then went head-to-head with three other PR agencies in a final presentation to a panel made up of senior executives with the regulator, including Chief Executive Jacquie Roberts and Convener, Professor Frank Clark.

-The Care Commission said Holyrood Partnership was the unanimous choice of the panel, with particular praise being made of the agency’s continued energy and enthusiasm it had demonstrated for working on the account.
+The Care Commission said Holyrood PR was the unanimous choice of the panel, with particular praise being made of the agency’s continued energy and enthusiasm it had demonstrated for working on the account.

 Fellow Director Scott Douglas added: “We take nothing for granted in any aspect of our work.
 We approached this as if it was a brand new client so that we could give the pitch every ounce of our energy and creativity, which we believe shone through from the proposal document (pictured) through to the final presentation.

 “Ultimately though we are all about results and we’d proven that during more than 3000 hours serving the Care Commision with distinction.
 It is our exacting standards, our willingness to work and the sheer depth of our media experience that won the contract.”

 The Care Commission, established in 2002, regulates almost 15,000 care services which provide care to 320,000 people.
 The organisation is committed to regulating for improvement and developing a care sector that adheres to and exceeds the Scottish Government’s National Care Standards.